Commercial Court in Belfast

-Today commercial court or as its now know as Cathedral Quarter is a popular place for locals and tourist.
-It’s full of great Irish traditional pubs and restaurants that you will love, one of them being the Duke of York.
+Today, what is known as Cathedral Quarter is a popular place for both locals and tourists.
+It is full of great Irish traditional pubs and restaurants that you will definitely love.
+One of such pubs is the Duke of York.

 Inside Duke of York, it offers you a closer look at the history of the area with artefacts on the walls such as items from the printing industry.
 On one of the walls, a poem by William Butler Yeats is featured.
 The bar is full of history and warmth and a place where you’ll always find people having a good time.